Sharks in the ocean

 “Are there sharks in the water here?"

-When the fin broke the surface, I knew immediately it was not a basking shark (too pointed and straight on the caudal side).
+When the iconic dorsal fin broke the surface, I knew immediately it was not a basking shark (too pointed and straight on the caudal edge).
 And it was too big to be that of a blue shark.
-And with no white patch on the dorsal I knew it wasn't a porbeagle, which looks a lot like a juvenile white shark.
+And with no white patch it wasn't a porbeagle, which looks a lot like a juvenile white shark.
 This shark was very close.
 And very big.
-Had there been even I breath of wind, we would have sailed right by, completely missing what was right next to us.
+Had there been even I breath of wind, we would have gone by, completely missing what was right next to us.
 I couldn’t believe it.
 And yet, the truth was the truth, regardless of what any of us believed.

 Though I had seen many sharks before the flood of internet opinions consented to their existence here in Maine, I'd never seen a great white shark up close.
-I had seen photographs of them, caught right in this bay, decades before a movie fifty years ago scared half the country out of the water.
-The black and white pictures attested to something calmer and truer than the incessant emergency news (and the flood of opinions about the emergency news) that lurk forever now in the machines we carry in our pockets wherever we go.
+I had seen photographs of them, caught right in this bay, decades before a movie fifty summers ago scared half the country out of the water.
+The old black and white pictures revealed something, while dramatic, still seemed calmer and truer than the incessant emergency news (and the flood of opinions about it) that lurk forever now in the machines we carry in our pockets wherever we go.

 The creature glided just under the surface, down the entire length of the starboard side of the boat, before descending under our rudder not to be seen again.
 Its girth was more fearsome and impressive than its length.
 No animal gets that big without eating a lot.

 The still morning seemed perfectly designed for such an encounter.
-So enthralled in the realness of the moment I forgot to grab the little machine that's always in my pocket these days.
+So enthralled in the realness of the moment I forgot to grab the everything tool - not the Leatherman -that's always in my pocket these days.

 For a moment, all the people were silent.